World Finals FAQ

 A: For teams staying in the dorms: attach a small tag or label to each team members' dorm key with the coach name and cell phone so that lost keys can find their way back (caution: no student or room number on it).
 You can get such key tags at dollar stores.
 Lost room keys will incur a $75 fine to the person assigned the key.

 A: For younger team members, consider down time each day.
 Whether it is a dip in the pool (pack swimsuits), a walk around town, of just games in a dorm room.
 A regular bed time is important, even if 10 pm is later than usual.
 Use your parental best judgment.
-You do not need to participate in every single event.
+Think about an amusement park: you do not need to participate in every single event.

 A: Ask your dining hall on the first day whether they can provide packed lunches.
 They may require advance notice but it may save you some time.